piotrduszynski-besolve/ee-calculator-nestjs/README.md

 #### Technical Requirements
 - coding exercise no more than 90 minutes, code like for the paying client - what compromises I would take.

-    I've spent in the meantime 0,5h before starting the coding on the project analysis.
-I also decided to split time into 15 minutes sessions maximum.
+     I decided to split time into 15 minutes sessions maximum.
 To keep on track of what progress I made and do I need to change a plan o execution.
 - Required: Test Coverage, Simplicity, Self-explanatory code
 - Include Readme
 - Include the Version number